HiPerCoRe/KTT/README.md

 * `coulomb_sum_3d`: alternative to iterative version, utilizes several tuning parameters and reference kernel
 * `nbody`: advanced example which utilizes tuning parameters, multiple constraints and validation of multiple arguments with reference kernel
 * `reduction`: advanced example which utilizes reference class, tuning manipulator and several tuning parameters

-It is possible to disable compilation of examples, eg. `premake5 --no-examples gmake`.

 Building KTT
 ------------